Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Experiments

 \subsection{Additional Results: BlockLatents Dataset}

-To get a qualitative understanding of latent identification in the BlockLatents dataset, we plot the response of each predicted latent as we change a particular true latent.
-We describe the following cases of changing the true latents: \begin{itemize} \item \textbf{Ball 1 moving along x-axis:} We sample 10 equally spaced points for $\vz_1$ from $[0, 1]$; while keeping other latents fixed as follows: $\vz_2= 0.25, \vz_3= 0.50, \vz_4= 0.75$.
+To get a qualitative understanding of latent identification in the BlockLatents dataset, we plot the response of each predicted latent as we change a particular ground-truth latent factor.
+We describe the following cases of changing the ground-truth latents: \begin{itemize} \item \textbf{Ball 1 moving along x-axis:} We sample 10 equally spaced points for $\vz_1$ from $[0, 1]$; while keeping other latents fixed as follows: $\vz_2= 0.25, \vz_3= 0.50, \vz_4= 0.75$.
 We will never have occlusion since the balls are separated along the y-axis $\vz_4- \vz_2 > 0$. \item \textbf{Ball 2 moving along x-axis:} We sample 10 equally spaced points for $\vz_3$ from $[0, 1]$; while keeping other latents fixed as follows: $\vz_1= 0.50, \vz_2= 0.25, \vz_4= 0.75$.
 We will never have occlusion since the balls are separated along the y-axis $\vz_4- \vz_2 > 0$. \item \textbf{Ball 1 moving along y-axis:} We sample 10 equally spaced points for $\vz_2$ from $[0, 1]$; while keeping other latents fixed as follows: $\vz_1= 0.25, \vz_3= 0.75, \vz_4= 0.50$.
 We will never have occlusion since the balls are separated along the x-axis $\vz_3- \vz_1 > 0$. \item \textbf{Ball 2 moving along y-axis:} We sample 10 equally spaced points for $\vz_4$ from $[0, 1]$; while keeping other latents fixed as follows: $\vz_1= 0.25, \vz_2= 0.50, \vz_3= 0.75$.
 We will never have occlusion since the balls are separated along the x-axis $\vz_3- \vz_1 > 0$. \end{itemize}

 Figure~\ref{fig:latent-traversal-exp-crop} in the main paper presents the latent responses plot for the median $\text{LMS}_\text{tree}$ case among random initializations.
 In Figure~\ref{fig:latent-traversal-exps-app}, we provide the results for the case of best and the worst $\text{LMS}_\text{tree}$ among random seeds.
-We find that Additive Decoder fails for only for the worst cases random seed, while Non-Additive Decoder fails for the median and the worst cases.
-We can also see that the worst case of the Additive Decoder appears to fail less dramatically than that of the Non-Additive Decoder.
+We find that Additive Decoder fails for only for the worst case random seed, while Non-Additive Decoder fails for all the cases.

 Additionally, we provide the object-specific reconstructions for the Additive Decoder in Figure~\ref{fig:object-rendering-exps-app}.
-This helps us better understand the failure of Additive Decoder for the worst case random seed (Figure~\ref{fig:object-rendering-worst}).
+This helps us better understand the failure of Additive Decoder for the worst case random seed (Figure~\ref{fig:object-rendering-worst}), where the issue arises due to bad reconstruction error.